 What are the COVID-19-related requirements for in-person minors programs and activities?

 - At the time of registration and/or confirming participation, minors and their parent/guardian must verify that the minor participant is fully vaccinated.
 For example, this verification could occur on a registration form to the program or activity or in an email to the Program Sponsor.
 The minor’s parent/guardian will need to show proof of vaccination to the Program Sponsor on the first day of the program or activity prior to starting.
 Program Sponsors will need to verify that proof of vaccination was shown.
 Stanford is not keeping copies of minor participants’ vaccination records.
-(Youth ages 5 and over who are not eligible to receive the vaccination for medical reasons should contact University Human Resources at firstname.lastname@example.org for further information on the process for seeking a medical exemption.)
+(Requests for exceptions to the vaccination requirement for medical reasons must be sent to University Human Resources at firstname.lastname@example.org using the required forms.)

 - Programs need to verify that minors do not have COVID-19 at the start of the program or activity.
 Programs should have rapid antigen testing to screen minors and/or require minors to provide a negative COVID-19 test from a verifiable pharmacy source or healthcare provider taken within 24 hours prior to the start of the program or activity.
 The Program Sponsor will need to verify that proof of a negative COVID-19 test result was shown.
 Stanford is not keeping copies of COVID-19 test results.

-- Minors must complete the Stanford Visitor: Daily COVID-19 Health Attestation on the first day of the program or activity.
+- It is recommended that minors complete the Stanford Visitor: Daily COVID-19 Health Attestation on the first day of the program or activity.

-- With certain exceptions, face coverings are no longer required but will continue to be strongly recommended on-site, regardless of vaccination status.
-Programs must comply with current university policy on face coverings in classrooms.
+- With certain exceptions, face coverings are no longer required but will continue to be strongly recommended on-site, regardless of vaccination status, as well as off-site when the respective county’s transmission level for COVID-19 is at high.
+Programs must comply with current university policy on face coverings.